easysoftware/developer-portal-devs/docs/Getting_started/First-steps.md

 At the beginning, you have to setup your workspace with generics:

-1. Encrypt your hard drive.
-2. Use keyring service ([bitwarden](https://es.easyproject.com/easy_knowledge_stories/1419) is in the progress for company use).
-3. Install Email client (example of setting for [thunderbird](https://es.easyproject.com/easy_knowledge_stories/909) or [outlook](https://es.easyproject.com/easy_knowledge_stories/1358).
-4. Install Microsoft Teams.
-5. Prepare for [backend](https://easysoftware.stoplight.io/docs/developer-portal-devs/docs/Backend_tutorials/BE-First_steps.md) and/or [frontend](https://easysoftware.stoplight.io/docs/developer-portal-devs/docs/Frontend_tutorials/FE-First_steps.md) development
+- Prepare for [backend](https://easysoftware.stoplight.io/docs/developer-portal-devs/docs/Backend_tutorials/BE-First_steps.md) and/or [frontend](https://easysoftware.stoplight.io/docs/developer-portal-devs/docs/Frontend_tutorials/FE-First_steps.md) development
-6. Install [***EasyCLI***](https://git.easy.cz/internal/easy_cli) (highly recommended).
+- Install [***EasyCLI***](https://git.easy.cz/internal/easy_cli) (highly recommended).
 Shortens the amount of clicks you have to do.
 For example, it automatically creates merge requests, simplifies SSH access, etc...

 **We also differentiate between what system you currently use:**